rdwallis/gwt-pushstate/README.md

 The place managers for GWT and GWTP (1.4 or above) will work with gwt-pushstate without any modification.

+## Setting relative path

+If you're serving your app from a relative path then you need to call `PushStateHistorian.setRelativePath('/path')` in your BootStrapper or EntryPoint before making any calls to Historian.

 ## License

     Copyright 2014 Richard Wallis